FTSE kicks off 2017 on a record high, European stocks firm

 The pan-European STOXX 600 index rose 0.7 percent in early deals, climbing to its highest level since December 2015.

-"It's just good news all round - gold's up, we've had a bit of a bounce back in oil as well ... propping up the European market, so we've been buying into this in the last week or so.
-We expect the trend to continue."

-Europe's basic resources sector and oil & gas were up 1.2 percent and 0.8 percent respectively, buoyed by rising oil and metals prices.

-Among individual stock movers, Italian banks were once again among top risers, with newly merged Banco BPM gaining 5.4 percent on its second day of trading, building on a strong rise in the previous session.
+Among individual stock movers, Italian banks were once again among top risers, with newly-merged Banco BPM gaining 4.6 percent on its second day of trading, building on a strong rise in the previous session.

-Italian banks slumped more than 38 percent in 2016 on worries about their bad loans.

 * March quarter net profit 45.6 million rupees versus profit 1.3 million rupees year ago